MicrosoftDocs/appcenter-docs/docs/sdk/distribute/includes/android-10-package-installer-restrictions.md

 ---

 > [!NOTE]
-> On Android 10 or higher has restrictions on launch activity from the background.
+> Android 10 or higher has restrictions on launch activity from the background.
 Please see article about [restrictions on starting activities from the background](https://developer.android.com/guide/components/activities/background-starts).

 > [!NOTE]
 > Apps running on Android 10 (Go edition) cannot receive the **SYSTEM_ALERT_WINDOW** permission.
 Please see article about [SYSTEM_ALERT_WINDOW on Go devices](https://developer.android.com/about/versions/10/behavior-changes-all#sysalert-go).